 - Social work as a leadership profession.

 Ultimately, you will begin to learn how to bring about change in people’s behaviour.
-The Summer Institute is designed to be an immersive learning experience and the curriculum is delivered in varied and innovative ways.
-These include traditional lectures, action learning, role plays and journal clubs, as well as interactive sessions with prominent guest speakers, practising social workers and people with experience of care.
+The Summer Institute is an immersive learning experience and the curriculum is delivered in varied and innovative ways.
+These include traditional lectures, action learning and role plays, as well as interactive sessions with prominent guest speakers, practising social workers and people with experience of care.

 After completing the Summer Institute, your practice tutor and consultant social worker will formally assess you to ensure that you are ready to start your practice learning experience in a local authority.